IcyAI/movie_api/README.md

 ## Documentation
 - See documentation.html in the public folder of the repository.
-- More Documentation is in the out folder under the index.html
+- More Documentation is in the out folder under the index.html file

 ## Dependencies
 * Node.js: JavaScript runtime for server-side scripting.